Table Of Contents

 What Is Customer Retention Cost?

-Customer Retention Cost (CRC) is how much you spend to keep one customer buying from you for as long as possible.
+Customer Retention Cost (CRC) is the cost you incur to keep a customer buying from you for as long as possible.
 CRC is the cost of customer retention over a specific time.

 What Does Customer Retention Cost Include?

-- Costs related to customer service, such as salaries for customer service agents, renewal team members, engineers, and executives.
-Some SaaS companies count customer service costs as Cost Of Goods Sold (COGS) instead of customer retention costs.
+• Costs related to customer service, such as salaries for customer service agents, renewal team members, engineers, and executives.
+Some SaaS companies treat customer service costs as Cost of Goods Sold (COGS) rather than as customer retention costs.

-- Programs and tools for customer engagement such as chatbots and adapting new features.
+• Programs and tools for customer engagement, such as chatbots, and the adoption of new features.

 Why Is It Vital To Measure Customer Retention Cost?

 It has historically been easier to cross-sell or upsell to an existing customer than to a new prospect.
-You can increase the lifetime value of a customer by keeping them for longer.
+You can increase a customer’s lifetime value by keeping them for longer.

 The shift to Software-as-a-Service (SaaS) requires businesses to keep customers for as long as possible to maximize profitability.